It's Coming: May 1-3, 2020

 Men’s Community at Willamette meets year-round, even after we complete a session.
-If you’d like to hop in at any point, email Brandon Reynolds, our Community Life Pastor.
+If you’d like to hop in at any point, email Brandon Reynolds, our Campus Pastor.

 About Men’s Community at Willamette

 Thursday morning Bible Study is a place where men seek to grow in the knowledge of God through the verse by verse study of His word.
 Through knowing Him, we can be transformed and apply His truths to our lives.

 Whether you can come regularly or just show up occasionally, all are welcome!